tigerfarm/tigclient/README.md

    - The SID is used when creating a Function environment variable.
    - Example: APeb4627655a2a4be5ae1ba962fc9576cf

-### Twilio Function Configuration

-Configure your account's Twilio Functions settings.
+4 - Configure your account's Twilio Functions settings.
 In the Console, go to:

 [https://www.twilio.com/console/runtime/functions/configure](https://www.twilio.com/console/runtime/functions/configure)

-Check: Enable ACCOUNT_SID and AUTH_TOKEN.
-- This allows your Functions to access your account SID and auth token as environment variables.
+1. Check: Enable ACCOUNT_SID and AUTH_TOKEN.
+This allows your Functions to access your account SID and auth token as environment variables.

-Create Function Environment Variables.
+2. Create Function Environment Variables.

     (Key : value)
-    CLIENT_PHONE_NUMBER : your_Twilio_phone_number, Example, +12223331234 (caller id)
+    CLIENT_PHONE_NUMBER : your_Twilio_phone_number (your caller id, example: +16505551234 ()
     TOKEN_PASSWORD : your_password_to_generate_tokens
     VOICE_TWIML_APP_SID_CALL_CLIENT : Example: APeb4627655a2a4be5ae1ba962fc9576cf
                                       (API key code to a Twilio Function URL)